tidalmigrations/machine_stats/unix/README.md

 ### Ubuntu 16.04

-1. Make sure `pip` is installed and is of the latest version available:
+1. Make sure `pip` is installed and is one of the latest version available:
     ```
     sudo apt update && \
       sudo apt install -y python3-pip && \